Zhibo2002/Project/README.md

  - Users
    - Sign up/log in.
    - Be able to log in with Google account.
-   - Create a new event.
+   - Create a new event.?
    - Generate a link for people without accounts.
-   - Specify their availability for an event.
+   - Specify their availability for an event.?

-   - Link their calendar to automatically check their availability.
+### To do:
  - See times when everyone is available for an event.
+ - System Admins part.
  - Confirm/finalise an event time.
-   - Add the finalised event to their calendar.

-### To do:
- - System Admins part.

 ## Sources
 This application is inspired by [Eventbrite](https://www.eventbrite.com/).